ibm-cloud-docs/cis/firewall-rule.md

 ## Deleting a firewall rule
 {: #delete-firewall-rule}

-Take the following steps to delete an existing rule:
+Follow these steps to delete an existing rule:

 1. Navigate to **Security > Firewall Rules**.
-1. In the Firewall Rules table, locate the rule to modify and click the overflow menu on the right of the row.
+1. In the Firewall Rules table, locate the rule to modify and click the Actions menu on the right of the row.
 1. Select **Delete**.
 1. Confirm the rule deletion.